-The Trebbiano comes from 40 year old vines on clay and limestone, crushed in a wooden vat by foot then aged in cements vats for a year.
+The Trebbiano comes from 40-year-old vines on clay and limestone, crushed in a wooden vat by foot then aged in cement vats for a year.

 Trebbiano d’Abruzzo is an elegant variety.
-It becomes complex and refined with aging, and more than any other variety, can express the weather of the season, becoming a strong voice of its terroir.
-This bottle is perfect to enjoy with mushroom-based pastas and would benefit from being opened an hour before.
+It becomes complex and refined with ageing, and more than any other variety can express the weather of the season, becoming a strong voice of its terroir.
+This bottle is perfect to enjoy with mushroom-based pasta and would benefit from being opened an hour before.

 The Montepulciano comes from vines that are over 50 years old and are planted over clay & limestone.
 It is then aged for 2 years in concrete tanks.

-This young and bold juice shows pronounced and concentrated aromas of black fruit, leather, meat, spices, earth, smoke and liquorice mixed with great truffle notes which will only get stronger!
-It's well born with elegant tannins and will age nicely for a decade or two.
-With the game season well on the way, this is the perfect wine for romantic dinners centred around braised partridge or grilled duck breast.
+This young and bold juice shows pronounced aromas of black fruit, meat, earth, smoke and liquorice mixed with truffle notes which will only get stronger!
+It's well-born with elegant tannins and will age nicely for a decade or two.
+This is the perfect wine for romantic dinners centred around braised game dishes.